 Georgetown College accepts transfer credit from accredited college and universities subject to the policies noted below.
 All transfer credit must be submitted to the Office of the Registrar for evaluation.
 Transfer credit will be awarded only from official transcripts; however, unofficial copies may sometimes be used for advising and/or scheduling purposes.

-Students currently enrolled at Georgetown College who wish to take courses at other regionally accredited institutions for credit towards a Georgetown College degree should ensure prior to enrollment that a particular course intended for transfer may be credited for the major, minor, and/or Foundations and Core curriculum.
+Students currently enrolled at Georgetown College who wish to take courses at other accredited institutions for credit towards a Georgetown College degree should ensure prior to enrollment that a particular course intended for transfer may be credited for the major, minor, and/or Foundations and Core curriculum.
 The student should consult with the Office of the Registrar before taking the desired course.

 - Georgetown College does not award quality points for transfer credit– grades earned via transfer work are not calculated in the student’s GPA at Georgetown College.